JeanCParis/simple_api/README.md

 # sample-node-api
-A sample node js api for finding cars and accounts for a dealership
+A simple node js api for finding Products, used for evaluation purposes